 - A lump under the arm or along the chest wall

-- Bone pain or fractures, which may signal bone metastases
+- Bone pain or fractures, a possible sign of bone metastases

-- Headaches or seizures, which may signal brain metastases
+- Headaches or seizures, a possible sign of brain metastases

-- Chronic coughing or trouble breathing, which may signal lung metastases
+- Chronic coughing or trouble breathing, possible signs of lung metastases

-- Abdominal pain or jaundice (yellow skin and eyes), which may be associated with liver metastases
+- Abdominal pain or a yellowing of the skin and eyes called jaundice, which may be associated with liver metastases

 If a man has a recurrence, a cycle of testing will begin to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
 A biopsy of the recurrent site is often recommended to be certain of the diagnosis and to check for ER, PR, and HER2 status, because this may have changed from the time of the original diagnosis.
 After testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the therapies described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.